Doubling your performance

 What we’ve found from our testing is that live migration of virtual machines between AMD processors isn’t that reliable, in fact we have found a 10% failure rate.
 In contrast, we’ve have very good success with Intel processors.

-We are still ironing out some of the kinks but we are very close to having live migration implemented within our cloud deployments.
-It’s a major priority right now and we therefore look forward to being able to offer you a significant reduction in service affecting maintenances in the near future.
+We are still ironing out some of the kinks but we are very close to implementing live migration within our cloud deployments.
+It’s a major priority right now.
+Therefore, we look forward to being able to offer you a significant reduction in service affecting maintenances in the near future.

 Give us your feedback